nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 ### More Consistent Styling in Layouts

-Because it is important to understand what your configuration will look like once deployed and to provide a consistent experience, newly generated layouts will better reflect the Web UI default configuration in terms of styling.
+Newly generated layouts will better reflect the Web UI default configuration, to check how your configuration will look like once deployed and provide a consistent experience.

-For your existing configuration, a simple tweak can do the bulk of the work!
-In a layout, use the `Switch to Code` option and replace the following specific padding from your layout:
+For your existing configuration, a simple tweak can do the bulk of the work!</br>
+ In a layout, use the **Switch to code** option and replace the following specific padding in your layout:

 ```
 <style>